Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability in metal-organic frameworks: Abstract

 \section{Abstract}

-Machine learning for nanoporous materials design and discovery has emerged as a promising alternative to more time-consuming experiments and simulations.
-The challenge with this approach is the selection of features that enable universal and interpretable materials representations across multiple prediction tasks.
-We use persistent homology to construct holistic representations of the materials structure.
-We show that these representations can also be augmented with other generic features such as word embeddings from natural language processing to capture chemical information.
-We demonstrate our approach on multiple metal--organic framework datasets by predicting a variety of gas adsorption targets.
-Our results show considerable improvement in both accuracy and transferability across targets compared to models constructed from commonly used manually curated features.
-Persistent homology features allow us to locate the pores that correlate best to adsorption at different pressures, contributing to understanding atomic level structure-property relationships for materials design.
+Machine learning has emerged as a powerful approach in materials discovery.
+Its major challenge is selecting features that create interpretable representations of materials, useful across multiple prediction tasks.
+We introduce an end-to-end machine learning model that automatically generates descriptors that capture a complex representation of a material's structure and chemistry.
+This approach builds on computational topology techniques (namely, persistent homology) and word embeddings from natural language processing.
+It automatically encapsulates geometric and chemical information directly from the material system.
+We demonstrate our approach on multiple nanoporous metal--organic framework datasets by predicting methane and carbon dioxide adsorption across different conditions.
+Our results show considerable improvement in both accuracy and transferability across targets compared to models constructed from the commonly--used, manually--curated features, consistently achieving an average 25--30\% decrease in root-mean-squared-deviation and an average increase of 40--50\% in R$^2$ scores.
+A key advantage of our approach is interpretability: Our model identifies the pores that correlate best to adsorption at different pressures, which contributes to understanding atomic-level structure--property relationships for materials design.